Dowell-Lab/LIET/README.md

 ## Contact information
-Contact jacob.stanley@colorado.edu or georgia.barone@colorado.edu for support with running LIET.
+Contact jacob.stanley@colorado.edu or georgia.barone@colorado.edu for more information.